 Sixth Grade Teacher, Tyrone Moore Jr. is a 2017 Teach for America Corp Member.
 He holds a BS in Physical Education from the University of Wisconsin-Oshkosh.
 Mr. Moore played basketball all fours years and track & field for one year as a Division III athlete.
 Mr. Moore was born and raised in Rockford, Illinois.
-He has been working with kids since I was fifteen which is what has inspired him to teach.
+He has been working with kids since he was fifteen which is what has inspired him to teach.
 This experience has helped him develop a true passion to teach and lead kids in a positive way.

 Sixth Grade Teacher, Taylor Staples is a 2017 Teach for America Corp Member.
 She was born and raised in Cincinnati, Ohio, but is thrilled to start a new chapter in Milwaukee.
 In 2014, she earned a BA in Communication Studies and Music Minor from Northern Kentucky University.
 She has spent the last two years working in various roles at a national nonprofit for theatre education and as a teaching assistant for an after school theatre program for middle school students.

 Sixth Grade Teacher, Ryan Jones was born and raised in Milwaukee, WI.
 After graduating from Pius XI he attended University of Wisconsin Milwaukee.
 He graduated with a Bachelor’s in Business Administration.
 He also has a Masters of Arts of Education from Mount Mary University.
 He has six years of experience teaching in the city of Milwaukee and is dedicated to the success of his students.

 Seventh Grade Teacher, Marcus Lynk is a native of Milwaukee, WI.
 Before joining our team Mr. Lynk worked as a 5th grade teacher in San, Jose California.
 Mr. Lynk is passionate about special education and physical education.